binnes/esp8266Workshop/en/part4/JUPYTER.md

 ## Step 5 - Test the model

+Once you have built the model you will want to verify how accurate the model is, so there are a number of ways we can do this.
+The first one is to use an evaluator to get a measure of how good the model is.
+A value of 1.0 represents 100% accurate over over the training data:

 ```python
 #evaluate classification accuracy (1.0 = 100% accurate)
 binEval = MulticlassClassificationEvaluator().setMetricName("accuracy").setPredictionCol("prediction").setLabelCol("class")
 binEval.evaluate(result)
 ```

+- You can also apply the model to additional data you may have (needs to be in the same format as the training data, but without the class property).

+    The following code shows how to read data from a database and apply the model to it.
+The prediction column shows how the model classified the data.
+As this example uses the training data, we have the class property avaialble, so you can see that the prediction should line up with the class.

+    (Optionally) If you want to test your model try recording another set of data without the class property.
+Within the dataset have records where the sensor in your hand and records where the sensor is not being held.
+See how your model performs.  *Note: remove **class,** from the select statement if you are using data without the class property*:

 ```python
 # test the model